-The IDS X-Series alarm is a versatile, Bylaw 25 compliant, expandable Alarm Panel.
-It comes in three versions, X8, X16 and X64.
-Both have up to 8 partitions and can have 8 keypads.
-The X16 can be expanded from 8 to 16 zone, the X64 from 8 to 64 zones and the X8 only has 8 zones with no dialler.
-Most features are configurable and may be programmed directly through a keypad or via serial PC connection or telephone system, using the IDSwift 2 Download Software and appropriate modem (P/N: 860-36-0001).
+The IDS XSeries alarm is a versatile, Bylaw 25 compliant, expandable Alarm Panel.
+It comes in two versions, X16s and X64s.
+Both have up to 8 partitions and can have up to 8 keypads.
+The X16s can be expanded from 8 to 16 zone, the X64s from 8 to 64 zones.
+Most features are configurable and may be programmed directly through a keypad or via serial PC connection, using the IDSwift 2 Download Software and appropriate USB Panel Interface device (P/N: 860-320-01).

-There are up to 64 programmable burglary zones on the X64, 16 programmable burglary zones on the X16 and 8 programmable burglary zones on the X8.
-A dedicated panic zone, monitored siren output, auxiliary power output, and 5 onboard programmable outputs expandable to 41 outputs with the 860-07-596 Output expander on the X-Series, are available.
+There are up to 64 programmable burglary zones on the X64S and 16 programmable burglary zones on the X16S.
+A dedicated panic zone monitored, siren output, auxiliary power output, and 5 onboard programmable outputs expandable to 41 outputs.

-For correct operation, the IDS X-Series panels must be used in conjunction with the specified transformer/battery combination (ask your sales representative for a copy of the IDS Power Budget spreadsheet to identify your needs) and appropriate peripheral sensors and signalling devices.
+For correct operation the IDS XSeries panels must be used in conjunction with the specified transformer/battery combination (ask your sales representative for a copy of the IDS Power Budget spreadsheet to identify your needs) and appropriate peripheral sensors and signalling devices.

-NOTE: X-SERIES products are not compatible with any previous IDS products, such as the IDS816 and IDS1632.
+NOTE: XSERIES products are not compatible with any previous IDS products, such as the IDS816 and IDS1632.